What is Free Cash Flow to Firm (FCFF)?

 - Net income is taken directly from the Income statement.

-- It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment to preferred dividends.
+- It represents the income available to shareholders after taxes, depreciation, amortization, interest expenses, and the payment of preferred dividends.

-- Non-cash charges are items that affect net income but do not involve the payment of cash.
+- Non-cash charges affect net income but do not involve cash payments.

-- Some of the common non-cash items are listed below.
+- Some of the common non-cash items are as follows.

-- Since interest is tax-deductible, after-tax interest is added back to the net income
+- Since interest is tax-deductible, after-tax interest is added to the net income.

-- Interest cost is a cash flow to one of the stakeholder’s of the firm (debt holders), and hence, it forms a part of FCFF
+- Interest cost is a cash flow to one of the firm’s stakeholders (debt holders), and hence, it forms a part of FCFF.

 Capital Expenditure

-- Investment in fixed assets is the cash outflow required for the company to maintain and grow its operations
+- Investment in fixed assets is the cash outflow necessary for the company to maintain and grow its operations.

 Change in Working Capital

-- The working capital changes that affect FCFF are items such as Inventories, Accounts Receivables, and Accounts Payable.
+- The working capital changes affecting FCFF are Inventories, Accounts Receivables, and Accounts Payable.
 This definition of working capital excludes cash and cash equivalents and short-term debt (notes payable and the current portion of long-term debt payable).

-- Do not include non-operating current assets and liabilities, e.g. dividends payable etc.
+- Do not include non-operating current assets and liabilities, e.g., dividends payable.

 Basic Example of FCFF (Free Cash Flow to Firm)

-Please note Free Cash Flow to Firm (FCFF) using all three formulas comes to the same number.
+Please note that Free Cash Flow to Firm (FCFF) using all three formulas is the same number.

 Recommended Articles

-Here are some articles that will help you to get more detail about the cash flow for your business so just go through the link.
+Here are some articles that will help you to get more details about the cash flow for your business, so just go through the link.